Designing for short term rental

 I use white sheets.
 Guests immediately know that they’re clean and I can bleach them to keep them fresh.
 At the lake house, as the beds were different sizes, I found it saved me time to have different coloured sheets for the two beds.
 The queen bed had the coordinating beige colour and the full bed had sheets in navy.
 By using the speed setting on my washer and dryer, I find the sheets are less wrinkled and I can turn over between guests much faster.
 Don’t worry about wrinkled bedding.
 Just spritz with a lavender spray and smooth out with your hands.

-If there is space, providing a desk means that you can attract guests who have to get some work done.
+If there is space, providing a desk and comfortable desk chair means that you can attract guests who have to get some work done.
 High speed WIFI is also critical.
+Great art work over the bed creates a focal point.
+And roman shades takes this bedroom to a new level.

 Tips for Designing for short term rental bedrooms